ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 DigitalOcean
 ------------

-To run the acceptance on DigitalOcean, you need:
+To run the acceptance tests on DigitalOcean, you need:

 - a DigitalOcean account,
 - a "Legacy API v1" Client ID and API key